bluescan/proggyfonts/README.md

 Most fonts contain the Latin-1 character set (ISO 8859-1) except ProggyCleanCE.ttf which can be used for the Czech language (Latin-2).
 You can try it if the characters you want are missing and you were able to read English enough to understand this paragraph.

-Lastly, the two Webby fonts are not monospaced, but may be useful for other purposes like websites.
+The two Webby fonts are not monospaced, but may be useful for other purposes like websites.

 ![Proggy Clean](https://raw.githubusercontent.com/bluescan/proggyfonts/master/ProggyOriginal/images/example_proggy_clean.gif)